Notre Dame Fighting Irish men's ice hockey: Jeff Jackson era

 In October 2011, Notre Dame announced the team will join Hockey East starting in the 2013–14 season, in response to the conference realignment.
 The university also announced an expanded television broadcast deal with NBC.
 The Fighting Irish Hockey began the 2011–12 season in the Edmund P. Joyce Center and played the last hockey game at the Joyce Center on October 15, 2011 against Ohio State.
 The team opened the university's new 5,000-seat Compton Family Ice Arena on October 21, 2011 against Rensselaer.
 Following the move into the new arena the Irish improved to a 7–3 home record in the new facility that included wins over future Hockey East rivals, Boston University, ranked 3th in the NCAA, Boston College, ranked 4th, and 8th ranked Western Michigan.
 On January 4, 2012, former coach and long-time Notre Dame Athletic Department employee, Charles "Lefty" Smith died.
 Smith coached the team from 1968 to 1987 as the first varsity ice hockey after helping the program transition from club to varsity status.
 Following his coaching career, he continued at Notre Dame in the athletic department until retiring just three days before his death.
 The Fighting Irish finished the regular season with an overall record of 17–16–3 and a conference record of 12–13–3.
 The team defeated Ohio State in the opening round of the 2012 CCHA Tournament, sweeping the Buckeyes in two games by scores of 2–0 and 4–2.
 In the second round of the CCHA Tournament, the team was defeated by the Michigan Wolverines in two games in a series that saw the first game go into a double overtime.
 The team was defeated in the first round of the NCAA regional playoffs in 2013 and 2014, both times by the St. Cloud State Huskies.

+On June 24, 2024, Jackson announced he would step down as head coach following the 2024–25 season, after 20 seasons at Notre Dame.
+On March 7, 2025, during the first quarterfinals game of the 2025 Big Ten men's ice hockey tournament against Minnesota, Jackson earned his 600th career victory.

+Brock Sheahan era

+On March 17, 2025, Brock Sheahan was named the head coach for Notre Dame.